The opportunities below are administered or supported through the Centre for Doctoral Studies.

 How do I apply?

-Applicants must complete a short application form.
+Applicants must complete a short application form online.
 This will become available at least four weeks ahead of the deadline.

 The small grants panel meets twice a year.
-The next deadline for applications has been postponed and is expected to be:
+The next deadline for applications is:

-Please read the guidance document below for full details before you apply.
+Please read the guidance document below carefully for full details before you apply.